 Connect.
 Apply.
 Enroll.

-Our application process is designed to be fun, informative and efficient.
+We designed our application process to be informative, efficient, and above all, personable.
 Don’t hesitate to reach out to our admissions and financial aid advisers with any questions or concerns.
-The School of Health Sciences provides a highly personalized environment for its students, and your experience as an applicant will reflect that.
+A major hallmark of the School of Health Sciences is a highly personalized educational experience for its students.
+We believe that your experience as an applicant should be no different.

 A powerful network of health care leaders

-Our students are providing pro-bono physical and occupational therapy services to uninsured locals at a student-run clinic on campus.
+Our students are providing pro-bono physical and occupational therapy services to uninsured local citizens at a student-run clinic on campus.
 They’re traveling to Nicaragua and Barbados over winter break to treat diabetic patients and work with needy populations.
-They are nabbing NIH grants and teaming up with QU professors to conduct important research studies.
-Our award-winning faculty?
-You can find them sharing their expertise with the national press, publishing ground-breaking research, even testifying to the United Nations.
+They earn National Institutes of Health (NIH) grants and collaborate with our professors to conduct important research.
+You can find our award-winning faculty sharing their expertise with the national press, publishing ground-breaking research and even testifying to the United Nations.
 Our alumni continue to set the gold standard for compassionate and professional health care practitioners around the globe.